 Jekyll Island is a state park with acres of wilderness.
 It is not uncommon to encounter wildlife while on the island.
 Please remember, when you visit Jekyll Island, you are a guest in this wild habitat.
 Treat all wildlife with respect.
 Feeding, harassing, approaching, injuring or removing any wildlife, including alligators, deer, turtles, raccoons, birds, and snakes is against the law.
+In the unlikely event of wildlife attack or a clear and immediate threat to your personal safety, please call 9-1-1.

 Georgia Department of Natural Resources